heroiclabs/nakama-unreal/README.md

 We use vcpkg to install nakama-sdk for any given toolchain before placing it in the `NakamaCore/libnakama` directory.

+For Mac arm64:
+`vcpkg install --overlay-triplets=./triplets --host-triplet=arm64-osx-release-heroic --triplet=arm64-osx-release-heroic`

-For example:
+For Windows:
-vcpkg install --overlay-triplets=./triplets --triplet=arm64-osx-release
+`vcpkg install --overlay-triplets=./triplets --host-triplet=x64-windows-release-heroic --triplet=x64-windows-release-heroic`

 Then copy the library from vcpkg_installed into the libnakama directory and the headers to `NakamaCore/Public/nakama-cpp`.